Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Data-driven synthesis of stabilizing LPV controllers

 \section{Data-driven synthesis of stabilizing LPV controllers}

-Based on the data-driven representation of the closed-loop system, developed in Section \ref{sec:cl:ddrep}, we will derive data-driven controller synthesis methods that can be solved as an SDP.
-We show that the controllers synthesized by these methods ensure closed-loop stability and can achieve a wide range of performance targets.
-We first solve the direct data-driven stability analysis problem, from which the synthesis methods for stabilizing LPV state-feedback control can be derived via an extension of Lemma~\ref{lem:Lyapunov-LPV-model-based}.
-This is followed by the derivation of the direct data-driven methods that allow to design LPV state-feedback controllers with different performance targets, which is discussed in Section~\ref{s:datadrivenperf}.
+Based on the data-driven representation of the closed-loop system developed in Section \ref{sec:cl:ddrep}, we will derive data-driven controller synthesis methods that can be solved as an SDP.
+We show that these methods synthesize controllers that ensure closed-loop stability and achieve a wide range of performance targets (the latter will be discussed in Section~\ref{s:datadrivenperf}).
+We first provide an essential tool that we use to make the analysis and synthesis tractable.